 About the Program

-Better Living through Behavioral Sciences.
-Behavioral Science is the scientific study of being human.
+Behavioral science is the scientific study of being human.
 No aspect of human thought, behavior and emotion is left out of our program area.
-Behavioral Sciences studies humans in individual, group, societal and cultural contexts.
+Behavioral science studies humans in individual, group, societal and cultural contexts.

 Individuals live within webs of social relationships, including statuses, groups, and institutions, and sociology helps students to see and understand these influences on their lives.
 CCD's sociology program offers courses on race, gender, deviance, violence, religion, technology, aging, urbanization, and other subjects that will enable students to navigate the complex social bonds that unite us-and divide us-and to successfully function in careers that involve interacting with and providing service to members of a diverse but interconnected society.